mickaelsilva/wgMLST/README.md

 * EXC - allele has exact match (100% identity)
 * INF - infered allele with prodigal
 * LNF - locus not found
-* LOT - locus on the tip of the contig
+* LOT - locus on the tip of the contig (partial match)
-* PLOT - locus possibly on the tip of the contig (uses the most frequent allele size to compare)
+* PLOT - locus possibly on the tip of the contig (CDS match is on the tip of the contig - to be manualy curated)
-* NIPL - Non informative paralog locus (two or more good blast matches for the protein)
+* NIPL - Non informative paralog locus (two or more good blast matches (bsr >0.6) for the protein)
 * ALM - allele much larger than gene size mode (match CDS lenght> gene mode length + gene mode length * 0.2)
 * ASM - allele much smaller than gene size mode (match CDS lenght < gene mode length - gene mode length * 0.2)